Fernando Cámara Barbachano: Biography

 Cámara Barbachano belonged to the second generation of students at the National School of Anthropology and History (ENAH), earning his B.A. in 1940.
-Afterward, he completed an M.A. and a Ph.D. in Anthropology from the University of Chicago (1950) with a doctoral thesis titled: "Persistence and cultural change among Tzeltals of the Chiapas Highlands: Comparative study of the religious and political institutions of the Municipalities of Tenejapa and Oxchue."
+Afterward, he obtained an M.A. and a Ph.D. in Anthropology from the University of Chicago (1950) with a doctoral thesis titled: "Persistence and cultural change among Tzeltals of the Chiapas Highlands: Comparative study of the religious and political institutions of the Municipalities of Tenejapa and Oxchue."
 In 1966, his thesis was published into a book.

 Along with Ricardo Pozas Arciniega and Calixta Guiteras Holmes, he belonged to a distinguished generation of Mexican anthropologists that had studied at ENAH under Sol Tax, a prominent American anthropologist who was a tenured professor at the University of Chicago.
 It was under Tax's influence that Cámara Barbachano continued his studies in Chicago under the supervision of Robert Redfield.